Deposit procedures/Petty cash

 Departments are discouraged from using campus mail to make deposits.
 However, when the deposit consists only of checks and the dollar amount is minimal, campus mail may be used if it would present a hardship to hand deliver the deposit.
 When cash or a large dollar amount is involved, the deposit must be hand delivered to the Cashiers' office.
-If needed, contact the UNC Police Department to make arrangements for an officer to accompany the staff member to Carter Hall if deemed necessary.
+If needed, contact the UNC Police Department to make arrangements for an officer to accompany the staff member to Campus Commons if deemed necessary.

 All cash or deposit discrepancies must be reported.
 If a loss of $10 or less occurs, the employee responsible for the cash must report the loss to his/her supervisor.
 If the loss is greater than $10, the employee must notify the supervisor and the University's Internal Auditor.
 For losses greater than $50, the UNC Police Department must be contacted in addition to the supervisor and the Internal Auditor.

 A Deposit Transmittal Form must accompany all monies deposited with the Cashier's office.
 After the Cashier's office has deposited the funds, the original form and supporting documentation will be remitted to the Controller's office and scanned into Xtender.
 The form will then be returned to the department and should be retained by the department for a period of three years.

 - Depositing department information: Name of department making the deposit, date of deposit and a contact phone number.